The Lamborghini Huracan Spyder LP580-2 is Sant’ Agata’s “bargain” drop-top.

 Yes.
 And no. Almost all road cars understeer, heck the Ferrari California T and 488GTB each has a smidge of turn-in understeer.
 I can tell you right now that both of those cars are brilliant and that the understeer is mild.
 So too is the Huracan’s.
 Now, not everyone gets to drive these, but internet and enthusiast wisdom tells you that understeer is always bad.
 It isn’t.
 If you need to swerve to avoid something – in low cars like this you have to do that a lot – turn-in oversteer is deeply undesirable.
 It’s how you back into hedges and it’s what made old Porsche 911s famous for backing into hedges and fences and deep ravines.

-So, yes, the Huracan understeers, more so in Strada mode, but it’s controllable, consistent and very, very easily sorted.
-Does the 580-2 understeer as much?
+Does the LP610-4 understeer?
+Yes, and more so in Strada mode.
+But it’s controllable, consistent and very, very easily sorted.
+Does the Huracan LP580-2 understeer as much?
 We’ll soon see…

 So if you’re one of those people who says the Huracan understeers, you can either stop or you can accept the realities of making a car fit for the road.
 Feel free to argue with me in the YouTube comments.